Local Government Climate Change Mitigation

 Climate change mitigation refers to efforts taken by local governments to reduce or prevent the emission of greenhouse gases.

 Municipalities and regional districts in B.C. play an important role in climate change mitigation.
-Currently 187 out of 190 local governments have signed the Climate Action Charter.
+Currently 187 out of 190 local governments have signed the B.C.
+Climate Action Charter.
 By signing the Charter local governments commit to taking action to reduce greenhouse gas emissions within their corporate operations as well as taking steps to reduce community-wide emissions.

 Corporate Climate Change Mitigation

-Under the Climate Action Charter local governments commit to becoming carbon neutral in their corporate operations.
+Under the B.C.
+Climate Action Charter local governments commit to becoming carbon neutral in their corporate operations.
 Many local governments develop corporate climate action plans.

 When local government leaders work to reduce greenhouse gas emissions in their own corporate operations, they lead by example and set the stage for citizens, business and industry to take action and help move whole communities towards greater energy efficiency and sustainability.